 This function opens the file specified in the generatorParameters field in the input file and reads the additional generator parameters.
-The file is assumed to correspond to the PSS/E format for classical generators.
+The file is assumed to correspond to the PSS/E .dyr format.
+The devices listed at the start of this section can be included in this file.